rybrennan/reach-project/README.md

 I kept getting `Error: listen EACCES: permission denied 0.0.0.0:80` After changing my server start script to include `sudo`, it was finally doing the thing
 ![upload](docs_media/securitygroups.png)

+## 1.6.
+Stretch Goals

+in `App.jsx` there is a `handleClue` function that would reach out to the `WordsAPI` through `rapidAPI`.
+I was just having some issues with the API keys and the shape of the data so I put it aside to revisit for sake of time.
+The clue button would deduct some amount from the overall score.